 Jalapeño peppers are fleshy with distinctive blunt-tipped, cigar shaped fruit with the traditional 'jalapeño' corky marks on the skin.

-Easy to grow, and quite hot, too.
+It is easy to grow, and quite hot, too.
 Mmmm!

 Early variety - traditional shape, just really quick.
+Plants about 2ft tall.

 Saving Pepper Seed:

 Here Kate is collecting seed from 'Lantern' chillies.

 (The rubber gloves only last about an hour before the chilli oil eats through them)

 After that we pick out any empty or misshapen seeds.

 The left-over seedless fruit are chopped up & made into wickedly hot chutney!

 Chillies are great but the effort (and pain!) involved